Coding-Crashkurse/Langchain-Full-Course/README.md

 - **chains.ipynb:** This notebook introduces chains in Langchain, elucidating their function and importance in the structure of the language model.
 We learn about the different types of chain and their use.

-- **chatgpt_plugins.ipynb:** This notebook provides an overview of how to utilize plugins with ChatGPT in Langchain for enhanced functionality.
+- **memory.ipynb:** This notebook explores the memory aspects of Langchain, explaining how data is stored and retrieved.

 - **indexes.ipynb:** This notebook covers the concept of indexes in Langchain, focusing on their creation, usage, and maintenance.

-- **memory.ipynb:** This notebook explores the memory aspects of Langchain, explaining how data is stored and retrieved.

 - **agents.ipynb:** This notebook explains the concept of agents in Langchain, covering how they interact and communicate within the system.

+- **chatgpt_plugins.ipynb:** This notebook provides an overview of how to utilize plugins with ChatGPT in Langchain for enhanced functionality.

 - **evaluation.ipynb:** This notebook discusses the methods and strategies for evaluating performance in Langchain.

 _Note: The descriptions above are general and might not fully capture the content of each notebook.
 Please refer to the notebooks themselves for detailed information._
-"# Langchain-Full-Course"